INF2023AI-Python/NoNameNoGame/README.md

 ## Game description
 ### Start Screen
-Use the arrow keys to move the orange square.
+Use the Joystick up or down to select the game
-Select a game or power off by pressing the red 'A' key.
+Press the green button to start the game
 ### Space Invader

 How to Play: